 - RHEL 6: Not supported by Red Hat.

 This support is subject to the other conditions laid out here in this policy and in the overall Red Hat support policies for RHEL and RHEL High Availability.

 - See also: Support policies for RHEL High Availability clusters

 - See also: Support policies - Platforms and architectures for cluster nodes

-Number of nodes: Red Hat supports RHEL High Availability clusters containing between two and four nodes running as IBM z Systems members.
+Number of nodes: Red Hat supports RHEL High Availability clusters containing between 2 - 4 nodes running as IBM z Systems members.

 Single Systems Image (SSI) cluster support: Red Hat supports RHEL High Availability clusters made up of members distributed throughout a SSI cluster.
 Nodes of the same RHEL cluster can reside on LPARs that are hosted by separate physical frames (CPCs, or CECs) within a SSI cluster.

 No support for live migration: Red Hat can not provide support for concerns or behaviors arising from live migration of z/VM guests running as active RHEL High Availability cluster members.
 Nodes should be prevented from undergoing any sort of live migration while serving as an active member of the cluster.